Censolo/kogge-stone-BLC-8bit/README.md

-# 8-bit Kogge-Stone BLC Adder — University Project
+# 8-bit Kogge-Stone BLC Adder

-This repository contains the final report of a university project focused on the design, simulation, and characterization of a digital adder based on a modified Kogge-Stone architecture with BLC optimization.
+This repository contains the final report of a university project for UNIBO Master's degree in Electronics.
+It is focused on the design, simulation, and characterization of a digital adder based on a modified Kogge-Stone architecture with BLC optimization.

 ## Overview